Nissan L engine: L20ET

 The L20ET is a turbo engine developed from the L20E.
+It was the first engine out of Japan to ever receive a turbo.
+It was released in the late 1970s and fitted to the Skyline C210 and R30, Laurel, Leopard, Cedric, Gloria, and early Fairlady Z lines of automobiles.
 It is a 12-valve, six-cylinder, fuel-injected engine with a single chain driven cam, turbo (non intercooled), and a non crossflow head.
 It produces 145 PS.